belovedpearl/AfricanRecipes-PP4/README.md

 # User Stories

-Below are the User Stories used to guide the development of Mama's Kitchen.
+Below are the User Stories used to guide the development of Mama'sKitchen.

 ## Admin User Story